dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 ----

-Higher-order functions are a blocker in a warrant attribute context, especially in libraries.
+Higher-order functions are a disruption in a warrant attribute context.
-A execution of a context function may provably satisfy the (intuitive) conditions of a warrant attribute, but does not compile because the formal conditions of the warrant attributes are too narrow and not met.
+The execution of a context function may provably satisfy the conditions of a warrant attribute, but is considered illegal because the formal conditions of the warrant attribute not met.

-Warrant attributes on a function(al) and on a functional's parameter mean very differnt things:
+Warrant attributes on a functional (or, in fact, on any function) and on a functional's parameter mean very differnt things:
-* On a function, they give rise to a *guarantee* the function makes, like a `@nogc` function will not allocate GC memory.
+* On a function, they give rise to a *guarantee* the function makes.
+E.g. a `@nogc` function will not allocate GC memory.
-(When a function returns a delegate or function pointer, warrant attributes on such a return type are a guarantee of that function, too.)
+(When a function returns a delegate or function pointer, warrant attributes on its return type are a guarantee of that function, too.)
 * Only on a functional's parameter type, warrant attributes give rise to a *requirement* that the functional *needs* to work properly.
-As an example, consider a functional requiring a `pure` parameter.
+As an example, consider a functional taking a `pure` delegate parameter.
-That might be to make use of memoization or the fact that its results are [unique](https://dlang.org/spec/const3.html#implicit_qualifier_conversions).
+The functional might be to make use of memoization or the fact that its parameter's results are [unique](https://dlang.org/spec/const3.html#implicit_qualifier_conversions).
-In the case of memoization, failing the requirement will not result in a compile error, but unexpected behavior.
+In the case of memoization, omitting the requirement will not result in a compile error, but unexpected behavior.
 In most cases, however, the requirement is merely to match the functionals guarantee.

 In the current state of the language,